maxrdz/Memories/README.md

-# GNOME Gallery
+# Gallery

-A free and open source Photo/Video gallery app for Linux mobile, built with Adwaita/GTK for the best experience on GNOME-based phone shells, such as Phosh.
+A free and open source photo/video gallery app for Linux mobile, built with GTK4 and libadwaita, designed to be well integrated with GNOME technologies and mobile devices.

 ## Software Requirements